critical-links/c3-apps-starter/TUTORIAL.md

 > Note: `wordpress-tutorial/` was previously added to `.gitignore`, with that git will not track `wordpress-tutorial` changes

-> Note: argument `8280` will be our http exposed port
+> Note: argument `8280` will be our http exposed port.
+We will use a reverse proxy to then point a subdomain to this exposed port

 ### Inspect boilerplate files

-after use `./bootstrapNewApp.sh` script we can check that we have bellow file system structure created
+After using the `./bootstrapNewApp.sh` script we can check the file system structure that was created by the script

 ```shell
 wordpress-tutorial/                                          c3app root folder